Murder of Reese Bowman

-On May 23, 2017, 8-month-old Reese Annette Bowman (September 4, 2016 – May 23, 2017) was smothered to death by daycare worker Leah Walden.
+On May 23, 2017, 8-month-old Reese Annette Bowman (September 4, 2016 – May 23, 2017) was smothered to death by daycare worker Leah Walden in Baltimore, Maryland.
 Walden pleaded guilty to the first-degree murder of Bowman on November 27, 2018, and was sentenced to 70 years in prison.

-Events
+Background

-Justin and Amy Bowman both worked and brought their two children, Sawyer and Reese, to Rocket Tiers Learning Center in Baltimore, Maryland.
-The murder of Reese Bowman occurred on May 23, 2017.
-It was caught on camera and her brother Sawyer was upstairs at the time it occurred.
+Justin and Amy Bowman brought their two children, Sawyer and Reese, to Rocket Tiers Learning Center in Baltimore, Maryland, on May 23, 2017.

+At the time, Leah Walden was a 24-year-old daycare worker at Rocket Tiers.
 When Leah Walden returned from lunch to Rocket Tiers Learning Center, she found that Reese Bowman would not nap.
 Walden told a co-worker: "Girl, I'm frustrated ...
 I'm sick of this little bitch.
 I hate this little bitch. ...
 She makes me want to punch her in the face."
-Walden slapped Reese in the crib, then pinned the infant down with one arm as Reese kicked out her legs in desperation.
+Walden slapped Reese in the crib, then pinned the infant down with one arm as Reese's legs thrashed in desperation.
 Walden subsequently put a number of blankets over the child's face and smothered her to death.

+The assault on Bowman by Walden was caught on camera.
 Baltimore's Criminal Investigations Chief Stanley Bradford said: "Watching that video is disturbing.
 Reese Bowman, in my opinion, was tortured."

-Trial

-24-year-old Walden initially claimed that Bowman's death was accidental but pleaded guilty to the first-degree murder at trial on November 27, 2018, and was sentenced to 70 years imprisonment.
-Judge Althea Handy was brought to tears by the surveillance footage captured by the daycare's security cameras of Bowman's murder.
+Walden initially claimed that Bowman's death was accidental.
+Later, she pleaded guilty to the first-degree murder at trial on November 27, 2018, and was sentenced to 70 years imprisonment.

-In his victim impact statement, Justin Bowman stated that "Reese Annette Bowman accomplished more in her short life than this woman ever will."

-Aftermath

 Rocket Tiers Learning Center closed permanently as a result of the murder.
-Bowman's parents quit their jobs and left Baltimore after their child was murdered.
-Justin Bowman stated in the trial that he is reduced to tears whenever he sees another father holding a young daughter.